jasononeil/OneLineHaxe/README.md

 OneLineHaxe
 ===========

-A collection of install scripts that can be called with a single line.
+A collection of install scripts that can install Haxe from source with a single line.